What if you could capture the essence of a scene in only 15 or 20 minutes of drawing? Think about how much more you could capture in your sketchbook.

 And check out my guide on people sketching if that’s something you’re interested in!

-And finally, if you love urban sketching as much as I do and you want one or two emails a month from me on the latest happenings, projects, suggestions etc, then please pop your email into the box below and join my newsletter 🙂
+And finally, if you love urban sketching as much as I do and you want 1 weekly email from me on the latest happenings, projects, suggestions and discounts, then please join my newsletter here.
+You even get a FREE lesson 🙂